Systerr/evm-bridge/relayer/README.md

 );
 ```

-Instead of pulling possible to use WebSocket connection and receive events from chain
+Instead of polling, it's possible to use a WebSocket connection and receive events from the chain.

 ### 2. Message Construction & Signing